Bootstrapping two-loop QCD amplitudes: Computational methods: chiral algebra versus BCFW

 As we have already mentioned, local operators of self-dual gauge theory (plus axion or appropriate matter) are the same as conformal blocks of the chiral algebra.
 Form factors for a local operator are the same as correlators of the chiral algebra in that conformal block.

 This leads to a bootstrap method for computing form factors.
 The idea is very simple.
 If $\mc{O}$ is a local operator in self-dual gauge theory, we write

 be the correlation function of the chiral algebra in the corresponding conformal block, with some states of positive and negative helicity, and possibly some matter and/or axion state insertions too.
 This correlator will be the same as the form factor of SDYM with the operator $\mc{O}$ placed at the origin.
+(If we instead place the operator at some point $x$ we introduce a factor of $e^{\i x \cdot P}$, where $P$ is the total momentum of the states we are scattering).

 We can expand this correlator as a sum of terms like

 This amounts to expanding the external states in the form factor as a sum of soft modes.